 You are more than welcome in Portugal.
 Portuguese respect that you are a mother who needs to feed your baby.
 Find a spot that calls to you and feed away.
 Trust me, there is no shame in feeding your baby in public here.
 Personally, I am a modest person, so I choose a spot where both my baby and I can relax, away from distraction when I can, but I have had to sit in in the center of an extremely busy shopping mall food court at Christmas and feed my daughter and the only person that thought it was strange was me.

 As soon as my son could walk, he always traveled with his own backpack.
 This normally contained toys for the day, coloring items, a change of clothes, water and our emergency contact information.
 Having a backpack taught him responsibility and allowed him ownership of his travel.
 If he picked up a rock: goes in the backpack.
 Don’t want to wear your hat anymore: goes in the backpack.
+This is ideal for the vast number of parks that grace Portugal’s landscape, as well as the indoor adventures you can have when rainy season hits the north of Portugal.

-Each night, I would repack it with a handful of cheap store bought items, and other small things I didn’t mind leaving behind, like Matchbox Cars, Lego-Men or Playmobil.
+Each night, I would repack it with a handful of cheap store-bought items, and other small things I didn’t mind leaving behind, like Matchbox Cars, Lego-Men or Playmobil.
 This newness gave him something to look forward to at breakfast or throughout the day.

 I also always gave my son a tiny blank sketchbook to draw in (and have kept them all as a keepsake), a pack of colored pencils and a funky pencil sharpener.
 NOT crayons, as they will melt in scorching Alentejo or Algarve temperatures (spoken from someone who’s dealt with it!), and NOT markers because they can ruin anything from hotel furniture to a 17th century tapestry.
 My suggestion, go for easy, convenient and stress free! (photo by Pedro Ribeiro Simões)